Makaha Surfside

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Multiple listings mention 'community laundry', 'on-site laundry', and 'two community laundry areas' (e.g., 'two community laundry areas', 'on-site laundry'), but there is no explicit statement that laundry facilities exist on every floor.
+Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple remarks reference community/on-site laundry and two laundry buildings, but none explicitly state laundry is available on every floor.

 Strong evidence building-wide: all 20 listings include parking in MLS checkbox data and multiple public remarks reference covered stalls, parking structure, guest stalls and covered parking (examples: "covered parking stall", "parking structure", "one assigned open parking stall").
 Mentions appear across many different listings/agents, indicating the building offers parking as a consistent amenity rather than isolated copy-paste errors.